-Bryonyhill Cattery is fully licensed and built to the ICC (International Cat Care) standards.
+Bryonyhill Cattery is fully licensed, number 881180119ANIMBD, and built to the ICC (International Cat Care) standards.
 We have over 25 ‘cottages’ and each one contains its own heater for warmth, a night light, a shelf bed, litter tray, feeding bowls and a selection of toys.

 Our aim is to ensure that during their stay, the cats have a pleasant, relaxing, peaceful and stress-free experience.